hanna-greaves/Token-Says/README.md

   * **Use Actor Name:** similar to the setting in the 'Provoking Action' section, but for the token that this saying is responding to.
   * **Not Listed Names:** flip the 'Token Names' so that saying is responding to any token except those in the token names list.
   * **Only If In Sight:** requires the token to be able to see the token that they are responding to.
 Based on center-point calculation.
 Walls block.
   * **Distance:** token must be within this distance from the token that they are responding to.
 Consider this comparable to the distance within which they can hear the other token.
+This currently performs distance from center of token to center of token but I am looking to improve this.
     * If responding to movement, distance is calculated from start of token position for 'Token Movement Start' and ending token position for 'Token Movement End'.
 Both are useful - in the former you may want to insult people who are retreating.
 In the latter you may want to let a person sneaking by know that you can see them.
 * **Suppress Chat Bubble:** check this to prevent a chat bubble from generating for this saying.
 * **Suppress Chat Message:** check this to prevent a chat message from generating for this saying.